Mini Pumpkin Swirl Cheesecake with Gingersnap Crust

 Instructions

-Make the gingersnap crust by mixing the finely crushed gingersnap crumbs, melted butter, and sugar together until well combined.
+Make the gingersnap crust by mixing the finely crushed gingersnap crumbs, melted butter, and sugar until well combined.

 Place into the oven and bake for 5-6 minutes.
 Remove from the oven and let it cool completely.